mehmetyetim/Assessment/README.md

 ### Task 3

-In the third program, the user will be asked to load the file first and it will trigger another python file which generates ips, uris, and status codes which shows whether ip accessed to uri successfully or not.
+In the third program, the user will be asked to load the file, which its name should be blank so the user needs to just enter when asked for output file? (look at the image, below) first, and it will trigger another python file which generates ips, uris, and status codes which shows whether ip accessed to uri successfully or not.

 Then, the program can show basic statistics, and can summarise HTTP codes which shows the ratio of status code received in the log file.